Anti-Armenian sentiment: Tajikistan

+Greece (Byzantine Empire)

+The Armenians had good relations with the Byzantine Empire for its political and military achievements until the mid-11th century when the Eastern Roman Emperors Constantine IX Monomachos and Constantine X Doukas forbade the Armenian Catholicos, Petros I Gethadardz (1019–1059) and then Khachik II Anetsi (1059–1065) to reside in Ani, where the patriarchate was located and began persecuting Armenians as part of Chalcedonianism and Constantine X campaign crack downs on the Anatolian-landed aristocracy faction which was dominated by mostly Armenian descent generals.

 Ukraine

 In 1944, in the town of Kuty in eastern Poland, Ukrainian nationalists from the OUN-UPA massacred (as part of the Massacres of Poles in Volhynia and Eastern Galicia) Armenians and Poles, killing 200 people.
 Kuty was the largest concentration of Armenians in Poland.

 In 2009, an ethnic conflict broke out in the city of Marhanets following the murder of a Ukrainian man by an Armenian.
 A fight between Ukrainians and Armenians started in the "Scorpion" café, and later turned into riots and pogroms against Armenians, accompanied by the burning of houses and cars, which led to exodus of Armenians from the city.

 In 2023, Armenian media accused Oleksiy Danilov, the secretary of Ukraine's National Security and Defense Council, of making anti-Armenian statements.

 East Turkestan

 Uyghur separatist leader Isa Alptekin spouted anti-Armenian rhetoric while he was in Turkey and claimed that "our innocent Turkish Muslim brothers" were massacred by "Armenian murderers".